GeniusDai/kingpin/examples/quick_start/README.md

 };
 ```

-Here the template _Data refers to the data shared between threads.
+The template _Data refers to the data shared between threads.
 This template is essential for the IOHandler.

 ### Step 2.
 Define you own TPSharedData

-Next we define the data shared between threads.
+Define the data shared between threads.
 Since on EXTRA DATA(except the listening socket and mutex) to be shared in this simple demo, we just derive from the base class.

 ```
 class SharedData : public ServerTPSharedData {